radnan/rdn-doctrine/README.md

 }
 ~~~

 The `RdnDoctrine\EntityManager\AliasResolver` service is used to resolve aliases when one is not provided.
+For example, if `User` is given instead of `App:User`.

 #### Code completion